ARM-software/connectedhomeip/docs/examples/openiotsdk_examples.md

     ```

 -   Docker container environment - mount the Fast Model Third-Party IP directory
-    into the `/opt/FastModelsPortfolio_11.16` directory in container.
+    into the `/opt/FastModelsPortfolio_11.16` directory in the container.

     The Vscode devcontainer users should add a volume bound to this directory
     [Add local file mount](https://code.visualstudio.com/remote/advancedcontainers/add-local-file-mount).